GKZ discriminant and Multiplicities: Introduction

-Let $\Pi$ be the convex hull of $a_i$.
-By the Calabi-Yau condition $\sum_i q_i=0$, $\Pi$ is a $k-1$ dimensional polytope in an affine $\Z^{k-1}$.
-Let $\fcal_0$ denote the faces of $\Pi$ ($\Pi$ itself is a face), and let $\fcal \In \fcal_0$ denote the set of 'minimal faces', where a $F$ is minimal if one remove any point in $F \cap A$ then the remaining points still generate the affine span of $F$.
+Let $\Pi = \conv(\{0\} \cup A)$. \footnote{Our definition of $\Pi$ is different from \cite{kite-segal}, which defines $\Pi:=\conv(A)$.
+We use this convention to better describe multiplicities using polytopes.
+See Section \ref{ss: recursive}. } Let $\fcal_0$ denote the faces of $\Pi$ that contains $0$ ($\Pi$ itself is a face), and let $\fcal \In \fcal_0$ denote the set of ``minimal faces'', where a $F$ is minimal if one remove any point in $F \cap A$ then the remaining points still generate the span of $F$. (c.f.
+Definition \ref{d:minface-relsub})Note that $\{0\}$ is always a minimal face, since $\{0\} \cap A = \emptyset$.